peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 Then in SBT, run the following command: `gen-sublime`.

-This will create a sublime project and download all dependencies (and their dependencies) into the freshly created .sublime folder in your project root.
+This will create a Sublime Text project and download all dependencies (and their dependencies) into the freshly created .sublime folder in your project root.
 Why the .sublime directory?
 Well by default all dependencies are saved in the target folder, but you might empty that every now and then and downloading all dependencies over and over is a waste of your time.

-### Sublime plugins
+### Useful plugins

-Next up, Sublime, let's start with the most important one, [Package Control][subl-package], the apt-get of Sublime so to say.
-Just follow their instructions, its pretty easy :).
+Sublime Text has a rich plugin ecosystem.
+One of the most important plugins is Package Control, which is kind of the "apt-get of Sublime Text".
+Just follow [their instructions][subl-package], it's pretty easy.

-After installation, you can use the build-in Command Palette which can be found by pressing `cmd+shift+p`.
+After installation, you can use the built-in Command Palette which can be found by pressing `cmd+shift+p`.
 From there on, just fuzzy search for the command you want, like 'Package Control: Install Package' to install a single package.

-But for now, let's go for the 'Package Control: Advanced Install Package', give it a second or two to download it's list of packages and then comma seperated add this list of packages:
+Because we need to install several plugins, choose the 'Package Control: Advanced Install Package' and add these packages (comma-separated):

 - [All Autocomplete][subl-allauto]
 - [Case Conversion][subl-caseconv]